IBM/aspera-cli/README.md

 ascli server upload --src-type=pair ~/Documents/Samples/200KB.1 /Upload/sample1
 ```

-> Note there are some specific rules to specify file list when using "Aspera on Cloud", refer to the AoC plugin section.
+> Note: There are some specific rules to specify a file list when using **Aspera on Cloud**, refer to the AoC plugin section.

 #### <a id="multisession"></a>Support of multi-session